mantas6/photosync/README.md

 Main processes:

+1. `photosync-env` - sets up environment and launches all processes
-1. `photosync-watch` - the base process, watches for newly plugged in drives
+2. `photosync-watch` - the base process, watches for newly plugged in drives
-2. `photosync-process` - mounts and checks drives that are intended to be processed
+3. `photosync-process` - mounts and checks drives that are intended to be processed
-3. `photosync` - copies photos from one directory (ext. drive in this case) to a local folder
+4. `photosync` - copies photos from one directory (ext. drive in this case) to a local folder

 Helpers:

+- `photosync-serve` - serves the gallery
 - `photosync-notify` - notifies about the process
 - `photosync-gallery` - generates a static gallery website